Jingexz01/Offical_Redmi_Note_11_crDroid/readme.md

 * Mi Pay is not supported
 * NFC may not work (not tested on spesn)
 * **Clean flash strongly recommended**
+*  Flash GApps everytime you flash/sideload the rom to avoid issues with Google Play Services/Store crashing

 ---